Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 • fullStream — the full canonical delta stream of StreamPart.
 Errors surface as an error part, not a throw.

-• usage — resolves once with the final Usage breakdown (input / output / reasoning / cache tokens).
+• usage — resolves once with the final Usage breakdown (input / output / reasoning / cache tokens). totalTokens is the provider's own total where one exists, not input + output — on a thinking model those differ substantially.

 • finishReason — resolves with 'stop' | 'length' | 'tool_calls' | 'content_filter' | 'error' | 'aborted'.

-G2: never throws synchronously
+G2: synchronous, and it never throws

-• an error part appended to fullStream (after which the stream ends), and
+• an error part appended to fullStream (after which the stream ends),

-• a rejected usage and finishReason promise.
+• and rejected usage and finishReason promises.

 const result = streamChat({